Jack-KW/Swift/TextKit2/Padding for Text Rendering.md

 ## Add padding to text

-Control margins and paddings is essential for text rendering on iPhone or iPad as we don't want text is to close to the edges of the device.
+Control margins and paddings is essential for text rendering on iPhone or iPad as we don't want text be too close to the edges of the device.

 But I couldn't found any clew about how to set a proper margin or padding after went through many TextKit related documents.
 The words I got related most is